pp4rs/2024-uzh-installation-guide/docs/r.md

 Go to the [R homepage](https://cran.r-project.org/) and download the installer for your operating system.

-The current version for Mac and Windows is `R version 4.1.1`.
+The current version for Mac and Windows is `R version 4.2.1`.

 Once you have installed R, [verify your install](#verifying-your-install-of-r-all-users).

 !!! tip "Why Not Install via Homebrew?"
-        There is conflicting views on Homebrew's installation of `R`.
+        There are conflicting views on Homebrew's installation of `R`.
         Because we haven't tried it to ensure no problems will emerge, we recommend going with the installation based on the CRAN distributed package.

 ## Installing R for Linux & Windows Users